jpatterson933/readme-generator-CLI/readme.md

 # Readme-MD-Generator

-Update: 9.13.21 - Currently working on an application based readme generator and a website based readme generator as well as working on updates for both types to better fit what we are trying to accompolish when we reat markdown files for specific types of projects.
+Update: 5.7.22 - Currently working on an application based readme generator and a website based readme generator as well as working on updates for both types to better fit what we are trying to accompolish when we reat markdown files for specific types of projects.
+Current task is to create a loop or potential recursive loop that allows the client to add multiple items in one question.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)